-I understand that while the School District of New Auburn believes wholeheartedly in its policies and procedures, many of which are set out in the handbook, they are not conditions of employment.
+I understand that while the School District of New Auburn believes wholeheartedly in its policies and procedures, some of which may be referred to in the handbook, they are not conditions of employment.
 Rather, the employee handbook is simply a means to acquaint myself with the school district and its operations, and provide guidelines in regard to its policies and my Employment.